1st/interview/07. System Design/system_design_refresher.md

 Reference the shared [DDoS Response Playbook](ddos_playbook.md) for a full preparation, detection, mitigation, and recovery workflow.

+For service decomposition and deployment platform specifics, pair this refresher with the [Microservices Architecture guide](microservices.md) and the [Kubernetes Operations guide](kubernetes.md).

 ### API Gateway
 - Central entry point for client requests; handles routing, authentication, rate limiting, and request transformation.
 - Enables versioning, monetization, and observability across microservices.